matplotlib/matplotlib/doc/users/next_whats_new/2017-11-1_figure_align_labels.rst

 ylabels are aligned only if the subplots are in the same column of the subplot layout.

+Alignemnt is persistent and automatic after these are called.

 A convenience wrapper `Figure.align_labels` calls both functions at once.

 .. plot::